Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 - Review process for gaining approvals for loan account maintenance on business loan accounts (i.e. emailing back and forth between loan officers and loan operations

 When considering a digital transformation effort there are several fundamental keys to success.
-Strong, clear & consistent message of support from Executive Management is an absolute must.
+A strong, clear & consistent message of support from Executive Management is an absolute must.
 This will help lead to management and team buy-in and support.
 It is also critical to customize your process and timing to align with the institution’s ability to support change.
-Incenting staff to become more knowledgeable about the financial institution digital capabilities can lead to wider acceptance among the customer base.
+Incenting staff to become more knowledgeable about the financial institution’s digital capabilities can lead to wider acceptance among the customer base.

-This article was written by Jeff Dunnahoo and originally appeared on 2020-08-27.
+This article was written by RSM US LLP and originally appeared on Aug 27, 2020.

 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each are separate and independent from RSM US LLP.
 RSM US LLP is the U.S. member firm of RSM International, a global network of independent audit, tax, and consulting firms.
 Members of RSM US Alliance have access to RSM International resources through RSM US LLP but are not member firms of RSM International.
 Visit rsmus.com/aboutus for more information regarding RSM US LLP and RSM International.
 The RSM(tm) brandmark is used under license by RSM US LLP.
 RSM US Alliance products and services are proprietary to RSM US LLP.